Caracas, Washington in talks to export Venezuelan oil to US, sources say

 Follow topic:

-The blockade was part of rising U.S. pressure on the government of Venezuelan President Nicolas Maduro that culminated in U.S. forces capturing him this weekend.
+The blockade was part of rising US pressure on the government of Venezuelan President Nicolas Maduro that culminated in U forces capturing him this weekend.

-The supply would increase the volume of Venezuelan oil exported to the U.S., a flow that is currently controlled entirely by Chevron , PDVSA's main joint venture partner, under a U.S. authorization.
+The supply would increase the volume of Venezuelan oil exported to the US, a flow that is currently controlled entirely by Chevron, PDVSA’s main joint venture partner, under a US authorisation.

 PDVSA has already had to cut production due to the embargo, because it is running out of storage for the oil.
 If PDVSA does not find a way to export oil soon, it would have to cut production more, one of the sources said.

 The White House, Venezuelan government officials and PDVSA did not immediately comment.
-Venezuela's oil ministry has said the U.S. wants to steal the country's oil reserves and denounced Maduro's capture as a kidnapping.
+Venezuela’s oil ministry has said the US wants to steal the country’s oil reserves and denounced Mr Maduro’s capture as a kidnapping.

 It was not immediately clear how sanctioned PDVSA would obtain proceeds from the oil sales.